Maccam91/GAP1/README.md

 ## User Stories
-- "As a person I want an interactive way to build upon my typing skills"
+- "As a player I want an interactive way to build upon my typing skills"
-- "As a person I want to help improve my memorization skills"
+- "As a player I want to help improve my memorization skills"
-- "As a person I want to build up on my typing skills through repetition"
+- "As a player I would like a system to alert me of any typos I make during the game"
-- "As a player I want to play a relaxing game"
+- "As a player I would like a button to start/restart the game"

 ## MVP GOALS
 1. Generate a wordbank/string that the users must replicate in the submission field.